thesawolf/android_kernel_rockchip_rk3188/README.md

 - UPDATE: YAFFS2 disabled for code debugging (for now)
 - UPDATE: exFAT support removed from kernel, moved to fuse-exfat
 - CPU/GPU overclocking support (not a kernel config option, built-in)
+- UPDATE: a better exFAT driver added (see fs/exfat for more details tho!)

 **Revision History:**
 - Initial commit, honestly have no idea of the source as it was sent to me